NiceSapien/dev-apis/README.md

 ```

 ## Rate limits
-You can make upto 30 requests every 5 minutes from the same API.
+You can make upto 30 requests every 5 minutes from the same IP address.
 To remove this limit, please self-host the API yourself.